shaik1002/biggitlabbomb/doc/user/project/import/github.md

 <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
 For an overview of the import process, see [How to migrate from GitHub to GitLab including Actions](https://www.youtube.com/watch?v=0Id5oMl1Kqs).

-## Estimating import duration

-Every import from GitHub is different, which affects the duration of imports you perform.
-However, in our testing we imported `https://github.com/kubernetes/kubernetes` in 76 hours.
-When we tested, that project comprised:

-- 80,000 pull requests.
-- 45,000 issues.
-- Approximately 1.5 million comments.

 ## Prerequisites